BFHS-Open/Workshops/CS_Ed_Week.md

   - For a list of 100 elements, binary search will never take more than 7 steps, or guesses.
 Simple search on the other hand, where you guess each element in order, can take as many guesses as there are elements.
 ### Big O Notation
 - Tells us how fast an algorithm is
-- Not a measure of time like seconds, but how many operations it will take to search through or sort through a list of *n* elements
+- Not a measure of time like seconds, but how many operations it will take to search through or sort through a list of $n$ elements
 - Different algorithm's run times grow at different rates
 - Assuming one operation takes 1ms: